kixelated/moq-transfork/draft-lcurley-moq-transfork.md

 The session remains active until the Session Stream is closed or reset by either endpoint.

+#### Versions
+The SESSION_CLIENT and SESSION_SERVER messages are used to negotiate versions.
+This draft's version is combined with the constant `0xff0bad00`.

+For example, moq-transfork-draft-03 is identified as `0xff0bad03`.

+A client may advertise support for multiple versions.
+The server chooses one of the supported versions, or errors if none of the listing versions are supported.

 ### Announce
-A publisher can open an Announce Stream to advertise a broadcast.
+A subscriber can open a Announce Stream to discover broadcasts matching a prefix.
-This is OPTIONAL and the application can determine the broadcast name out-of-band.
+This is OPTIONAL and the application can determine broadcast paths out-of-band.

-The publisher MUST start the stream with an ANNOUNCE message.
+The subscriber MUST start the stream with a ANNOUNCE_INTEREST message.
-The subscriber MUST reply with an ANNOUNCE_OK message or reset the stream.
+The publisher MAY reply with any number of ANNOUNCE message to indicate when a broadcast has started or stopped.
-The announcement is active until the stream is closed or reset by either endpoint.

-There is currently no expectation that a relay will forward an ANNOUNCE message downstream.
-A future draft may introduce a mechanism to discover broadcasts matching a prefix.
+Both sides may close/reset the stream at any point.

+The publisher SHOULD send an ANNOUNCE message for each broadcast path that matches the prefix.
+There MAY be multiple Announce Streams, potentially containing overlapping prefixes, that get their own copy of each ANNOUNCE.
+The publisher MAY choose to not ANNOUNCE matching streams, such as when they are private or the prefix is too expansive.
+The publisher SHOULD close the stream with an error code when this happens.

+When a broadcast has ended, the publisher sends an ANNOUNCE message with an identical name.
+This will toggle the availability of the broadcast and avoids the need for a dedicated UNANNOUNCE message.

 ### Subscribe
 A subscriber can open a Subscribe Stream to request a named track within a broadcast.